Spring Blooming Crocus

 Crocus antalyensis, Arnold TrachtenbergCrocus antalyensis, John LonsdaleCrocus antalyensis, John Lonsdale

-Crocus baytopiorum is a species from southwestern Turkey where it experiences a cold snowy winter and a cool summer.
+Crocus baytopiorum B.Mathew is a species from southwestern Turkey where it experiences a cold snowy winter and a cool summer.
 It flowers near melting snow.
 The flowers are an unusual shade of pale ice-blue, a very difficult color to photograph.
 The corm tunic is netted-fibrous.
 First photo by Tony Goode, second and third photos by John Lonsdale.

 Crocus baytopiorum, Tony GoodeCrocus baytopiorum, John LonsdaleCrocus baytopiorum, John Lonsdale

-Crocus index - Fall Blooming crocus A-H - Fall Blooming crocus I-O - Fall Blooming crocus P-Z - Spring Blooming crocus C-E - Spring Blooming crocus F-L - Spring Blooming crocus M-S - Spring Blooming crocus T-Z
+Crocus index - Fall Blooming crocus a-h - Fall Blooming crocus i-o - Fall Blooming crocus p-z - Spring Blooming crocus c-e - Spring Blooming crocus f-l - Spring Blooming crocus m-s - Spring Blooming crocus t-z

 Return to the PBS wiki Photographs And Information page

-Page last modified on June 04, 2010, at 04:16 PM
+Page last modified on February 19, 2021, at 06:40 AM